Is it realistic not to get reconstruction surgery?

 More ACL partial tear patients returned to sports following conservative care, than ACL patients who’s partial tear progressed to a full rupture.

 You already had the ACL reconstruction surgery and your knee is not as strong as you thought?
-Now what?
+Now what types of injury treatment or options do you have?

 You are not alone in asking, doctors are asking the same thing.
 Now what?